dimfeld/conductor/docs/guidelines.md

 ## Architecture and Modularity

+5. All web code should use web best practices, such as <a> tags for navigation and <form> tags for form handling.
-5. Ensure **all code is modular**, reusable, and adheres to SOLID principles.
+6. Ensure **all code is modular**, reusable, and adheres to SOLID principles.
-6. Use **dependency injection** for better code organization, scalability, and testability.
+7. Use **dependency injection** for better code organization, scalability, and testability.
-7. Follow **SvelteKit module structure** to organize related functionality logically.
+8. Follow **SvelteKit best practices** to organize related functionality logically.
-8. Use **Drizzle** for defining entities and managing database operations.
+9. Use **Drizzle** for defining entities and managing database operations.

 ## Error Handling and Security

-9. Implement **error handling** to account for edge cases and unexpected inputs.
+10. Implement **error handling** to account for edge cases and unexpected inputs.
-10. Validate form uploads using **sveltekit-superforms** and **zod** to prevent malicious uploads.
+11. Validate form uploads using **sveltekit-superforms** and **zod** to prevent malicious uploads.

 ## Documentation and Testing

-11. Write tests using the `vitest` library.
+12. Write tests using the `vitest` library.
-12. Write **automated tests** for Svelte components with **Svelte Testing Library**.
+13. Write **automated tests** for Svelte components with **Svelte Testing Library**.
-13. Mock real services in tests to ensure independence and faster execution.
+14. Mock real services in tests to ensure independence and faster execution.
-14. Enable **parallel test execution** for backend and frontend tests to reduce runtime.
+15. Enable **parallel test execution** for backend and frontend tests to reduce runtime.

 ## Best Practices

-15. Maintain a clear separation of concerns in modules and codebase.
+16. Maintain a clear separation of concerns in modules and codebase.
-16. Avoid hardcoding configurations; use environment variables for flexibility.
+17. Avoid hardcoding configurations; use environment variables for flexibility.
-17. Always consider scalability and future maintainability when designing components or architecture.
+18. Always consider scalability and future maintainability when designing components or architecture.